Dipole Antennas Include:

 Most dipole antennas are a half wavelength long, and accordingly it is often necessary to calculate the physical length of a half wavelength dipole antenna.

-However the physical dipole length is not exactly the same as the electrical wavelength in free space - it is slightly shorter, and it is often necessary to calculate the dipole length as best as possible.
+However it is found that the physical length of the dipole antenna is not exactly the same as the electrical wavelength in free space.
+In fact it is slightly shorter, even if only by a small amount.

 Dipole length variation from free space length